-Painting plein air (outdoors) is an invigorating experience.
-Whether you are using oil, acrylic, pastel, watercolour, charcoal, or any other medium for that matter, the concept is the same.
+Painting en plein air (outdoors) is an invigorating experience.
+Regardless of which medium you are using, the concept is the same.
 To capture the light of a scene, before it changes and gets dark.

 The atmosphere you can achieve in a painting by observing the landscape in front of you is incomparable.
 You’ll soak up the elements of the scene and your instantaneous reactions to what is there will translate onto your canvas.
 Not just the sight of it, but the feel you get from it—like how the breeze moves the grass, the luminosity of the sky, or the smell of wildflowers.
 These elements can lead you to make different artistic choices than you normally might in the studio.

-Tip 1: Adapt your techniques for painting outdoors
+Tip 1: Adapt your techniques for plein air painting

 If you already paint quickly and alla prima (wet on wet) you should have no problem laying down the paint to capture it effectively.

 However, most artists paint more slowly, spending days at a time on one painting.
 Unless you are planning on taking your field easel and setting up at the same time each day, with the same weather conditions, you need to work quickly to capture the scene.